troglobit/finit/doc/conditions.md

 Introduction
 ------------

+Conditions are a new addition to Finit, introduced in v3, with the intention of providing a mechanism for common synchronization problems.
+For example: do not start this service until another process has started, or until basic network access is available.

-In addition to declaring allowed runlevels per service, it is also possible to declare user-defined conditions as dependencies.
-Conditions are specified within angle brackets (<>) in the service stanza.
+Conditions are similaar to declaring runlevels per service.
+They are specified within angle brackets `<>` in a `service`/`task`/`run` stanza.
 Multiple conditions may be specified separated by comma.
 Conditions are AND'ed during evaluation, i.e. all conditions must be satisfied in order for a service to run.